Am433/WIB-hackathon/README.md

 Configure Wi-Fi and MQTT settings in the ESP32 code.
 Upload the ESP32 code to the microcontroller and monitor real-time data transmission using an MQTT client.
 Contributing
-Contributions to improve the AI algorithm or IoT system are welcome.
-Please submit pull requests or open issues for suggestions and feedback.

-License
-This project is licensed under the MIT License.

-Feel free to customize the README file according to your project's specific details and requirements.